 Q: Are there scholarships available?

 Need-based scholarships are available for those students who qualify.
 In order to apply for private lesson scholarships a student must have successfully completed a minimum of one semester of a music class (Early Childhood Music, Little Stars or Music Makers at the Keyboard).
-Download the CSA Scholarship Program Information Sheet (pdf), CSA Scholarship Application (pdf) and CSA Scholarship Reference Form (pdf).
+Download the CSA Scholarship Program Information Sheet (pdf) and CSA Scholarship Application (pdf).

 Scholarship application deadlines: